-- Select insulation clearance: a maximum value equal to or greater than the insulation thickness to be installed.
+Select insulation clearance; this is a maximum value equal to or greater than the insulation thickness to be installed.

 Pipe Alignment Guides

 A pipe alignment guide is also known as a spider alignment guide.
-Pipe alignment guides are designed to take care of the axial alignment of piping because it expands and contracts during operation.
-It’s most typically installed adjacent to expansion joints and at reasonable distances between the expansion joint and, therefore, the anchor point.
+Pipe alignment guides help take care of the axial alignment of pipe. because it expands and contracts during operation.

-Normally, two or more pipe alignment guides are used on one piping run to avoid a pivoting effect within the piping system.
-It’s recommended that the primary guide be located a maximum of 4 pipe diameters from an expansion joint.
-The second guide should be placed a maximum of 18 pipe diameters from an expansion joint.
-Additional guides should be used in accordance.
-Supports are usually required between the intermediate guides to suits standard support practice.
-Maximum temperature 650° F
+Typically, two or more pipe alignment guides are used on one piping run to avoid a pivoting effect within the piping system.
+Werecommended that the primary guide are a maximum of 4 pipe diameters from an expansion joint.

 Guides for Piping